MathieuTurcotte/node-precond/README.md

 ### precond.checkIsDef(expression, [messageFormat, [formatArgs, ...]])

-- expression: an expression that is required to be defined
+- expression: the expression that is required to be defined
 - messageFormat: error message format template
 - formatArgs: arguments to be substituted into the message template